ryanking13/sphinx-js/README.rst

   * Remove our declared dependency on ``docutils`` to work around the way pip's greedy dependency resolver reacts to the latest version of Sphinx. pip fails when pip-installing sphinx-js because pip sees our "any version of docutils" declaration first (which resolves greedily to the latest version, 0.17) but later encounters Sphinx's apparently new ``<0.17`` constraint and gives up.
 We can revert this when pip's ``--use-feature=2020-resolver`` becomes the default.

 3.1.1: (March 23rd, 2021)
   * Rewrite large parts of the suffix tree that powers path lookup.
-This fixes several crashers.
+This fixes several crashes.

 3.1: (September 10th, 2020)
   * Re-architect language analysis.
 There is now a well-documented intermediate representation between JSDoc- and TypeDoc-emitted JSON and the renderers.
 This should make it much faster to merge PRs.